What Does the Recycle Bin Do in Windows? The Ultimate Guide

 What Does the Recycle Bin Do in Windows?

-How the Recycle Bin Works Behind the Scenes
+How does the Recycle Bin in Windows work?

 >> You may want to know "can Shift + Deleted files be recovered?".